+- (4) Reserved.

+- (b) \\\

-- (b) - (2)
+- (2) \ \ \

-(ii) Contain the section number pursuant to which the operator is filing the notice (i.e., § 4.13(a)(1), (2), or (3)) and represent that the pool will be operated in accordance with the criteria of that paragraph; and
+- (ii) Contain the section number pursuant to which the operator is filing the notice (i.e., § 4.13(a)(1), (a)(2), or (a)(3)) and represent that the pool will be operated in accordance with the criteria of that paragraph; and

+- (3)\\\

-(4) Annual Notice.
-Each person who has filed a notice of exemption from registration under this section must affirm on an annual basis the notice of exemption from registration, withdraw such exemption due to the cessation of activities requiring registration or exemption therefrom, or withdraw such exemption and apply for registration within 30 days of the calendar year end through National Futures Association's electronic exemption filing system.
+- (4) Annual Notice.
+Each person who has filed a notice of exemption from registration under this section must affirm on an annual basis the notice of exemption from registration, withdraw such exemption due to the cessation of activities requiring registration or exemption therefrom, or withdraw such exemption and apply for registration within 60 days of the calendar year end through National Futures Association's electronic exemption filing system.

-(e)

-(2) If a person operates one or more commodity pools described in paragraph (a)(3) of this section, and one or more commodity pools for which it must be, and is, registered as a commodity pool operator, the person is exempt from the requirements applicable to a registered commodity pool operator with respect to the pool or pools described in paragraph (a)(3) of this section; Provided.
-That the person:
+- (e) \ \ \ - (2) If a person operates one or more commodity pools described in paragraph (a)(3) of this section, and one or more commodity pools for which it must be, and is, registered as a commodity pool operator, the person is exempt from the requirements applicable to a registered commodity pool operator with respect to the pool or pools described in paragraph (a)(3) of this section; Provided, That the person:

-■ 5.
-In § 4.14:
+- 5. In § 4.14:

-■ a.
-Revise paragraph (a)(8)(i)(D); and
+- a.
+Revise paragraph (a)(8)(i)(D)

-■ b.
-Redesignate paragraph (a)(8)(iii)(D) as (a)(8)(iii)(E) and add a new paragraph (a)(8)(iii)(D).
+- b.
+Redesignate paragraph (a)(8)(iii)(D) as (a)(8)(iii)(E) and add paragraph (a)(8)(iii)(D).

-The revision and addition read as follows:
+The amendment reads as follows:

-§4.14 Exemption from registration as a commodity trading adviser.
+§ 4.14 Exemption from registration as a commodity trading adviser.

-(a)
+- (a) \ \ \

+- (8) \\\

+- (i) \\\

-(D) A commodity pool operator who has claimed an exemption from registration under § 4.13(a)(3), or, if registered as a commodity pool operator, who may treat each pool it operates that meets the criteria of § 4.13(a)(3) as if it were not so registered; and
+- (D) A commodity pool operator who has claimed an exemption from registration under § 4.13(a)(3), or, if registered as a commodity pool operator, who may treat each pool it operates that meets the criteria of § 4.13(a)(3) as if it were not so registered; and

+- (ii) \ \ \

+- (iii) \ \ \

-(D) Annual notice.
-Each person who has filed a notice of exemption from registration under this section must affirm on an annual basis the notice of exemption from registration, withdraw such exemption due to the cessation of activities requiring registration or exemption therefrom, or withdraw such exemption and apply for registration within 30 days of the calendar year end through National Futures Association's electronic exemption filing system.
+- (D) Annual Notice.
+Each person who has filed a notice of exemption from registration under this section must affirm on an annual basis the notice of exemption from registration, withdraw such exemption due to the cessation of activities requiring registration or exemption therefrom, or withdraw such exemption and apply for registration within 60 days of the calendar year end through National Futures Association's electronic exemption filing system.

-■ 6.
-In § 4.24, add paragraph (b)(5) to read as follows:
+6. In § 4.24, add paragraph (b)(5) to read as follows:

-§4.24 General disclosures required.
+§ 4.24 General disclosures required.

-(b)
+(b) \ \ \